top of page

 Components of the RAS

-1. Renin: An enzyme released by the juxtaglomerular cells of the kidneys in response to low blood pressure, low blood volume, or low sodium concentration in the filtrate of the nephron's distal convoluted tubule.
+• Released by the juxtaglomerular cells in response to low blood pressure, low blood volume, or low sodium.

-2. Angiotensinogen: A protein produced by the liver that circulates in the bloodstream.
+• A protein produced by the liver that is converted to angiotensin I by renin.

-5. Angiotensin II: A potent vasoconstrictor that also stimulates the secretion of aldosterone from the adrenal cortex.
+• A potent vasoconstrictor that also stimulates aldosterone secretion from the adrenal cortex.

 Role of RAS in Kidney Functions